The strategy discussed here is focused on individuals who have roughly £5K to £100K

 , possibly letting it drag on for 6 months although this would be regarded as a failure.

-This is not gambling and is very different from CFDs (Contracts For Difference) or day trading; There is an objective and if that objective is achieved within a few hours, then so be it, sadly but as you might imagine the few hours is much more of a theory than a reality.
+Despite the short term nature this is not gambling and is very different from CFDs (Contracts For Difference), Spread Betting or Day Trading; There is an objective and if that objective is achieved within a few hours, then so be it, sadly but as you might imagine the few hours is much more of a theory than a reality.

 Another "everyone knows" is DYOR (Do You Own Research) when deciding which shares to purchase, it is critical to understand that you have NOT done the necessary research